Assault and Battery In Tampa FloridaCriminal Defense

 ○ This may include a mutual altercation where both parties were engaged

-A qualified attorney may be able to use the circumstances of the incident to get the charges waived or reduced.
+A qualified assault and battery attorney may be able to use the circumstances of the incident to get the charges waived or reduced.

 Assault and battery on your police record could follow you for the rest of your life.
 A criminal record with assault and battery can hold you back in your career of choice and cost you in the future.